neovegeto/gettingbackinshape/README.md

 Taking a Dataset, Analyses it, Cleaning, Graphic, SQL, maybe even Tableau.

-This will be mostly a work in progress - folder
+This will be mostly a work in progress.
+I will use the folders to seperate the projects.

+First Project: steam_games_dataset
+A Dataset from Kaggle.
+I will use Python, SQL and maybe Tableau